bi-labor/es-mssql/docs/GitHub-usage.md

    ![GitHub create pull request](images/github/github-pull-request-eval-result.png)

-   > This evaluation may differ from the image.
+   This evaluation may differ from the image.
 And it may take some time.

+   If you need more information about the evaluation and the results, _GitHub Actions_ can provide you more.
+See the short guide [here](GitHub-Actions-usage.md).

 1. If you are not satisfied with your work, you can make further changes.
 You only need to commit and push your changes continuing to work on the correct branch.
 Any changes pushed will re-trigger the evaluation of the _pull request_.
 We ask that you trigger **NO MORE THAN 5 evaluations**!